plaitse/ssh-key/README.md

 # SASS

 Sass is a preprocessor scripting language that is interpreted or compiled into CSS.
-Sass consists of two syntaxes.
-It uses indentation to separate code blocks and newline characters to separate rules.
-The newer syntax, "SCSS" (Sassy CSS), uses block formatting like that of CSS.
+It consists of two syntaxes.
+First, it uses indentation to separate code blocks and newline characters to separate rules.
+Second, the newer syntax, "SCSS" (Sassy CSS), uses block formatting like that of CSS.
 It uses braces to denote code blocks and semicolons to separate lines within a block.
 SassScript, the scripting language, provides mechanisms like variables, nesting, mixins, and selector inheritance.

 # SSH